-- Pancreatic Cancer UK and Medical Research Council joint funded Clinical Research Training Fellowships – deadline for applications is 7th January 2021.
+- Medical Research Council (MRC) and Pancreatic Cancer UK Clinical Research Training Fellowships – deadline: 11th January 2023

 - Cancer Research UK open lab initiative roll-out: a digital tool to help researchers and research groups find new opportunities to exchange ideas and interact more closely.
 Following a successful pilot phase, the initiative is being rolled out through a central CRUK site to enable virtual collaboration across the UK research network during the COVID-19 pandemic and beyond.

 - National Cancer Research Institute Early Career Researcher Forum: This forum will enable early career researchers interested in/working towards a career in cancer-related research to build collaborative networks in their field of interest whilst enhancing their skills and supporting career development through training, mentoring, networking and research involvement opportunities.